giantswarm/docs/src/content/advanced/gitops/tools/index.md

 The difference here is `flux build kustomization` replaces the contents of your secret with the type of encryption used such as `**SOPS**` whilst `kustomize build` will display instead the entire encrypted secret.

-As a quick visual guide, this may be preferable to ensure your secrets are all encrypted and gives you the opportunity to visually compare key fingerprints.
+__Note__: As a quick visual guide, this may be preferable to ensure your secrets are all encrypted and gives you the opportunity to visually compare key fingerprints.

 Documentation on `kustomize build` can be found in the [kustomize documentation here](https://kubectl.docs.kubernetes.io/references/kustomize/cmd/build/).